step-/gtkmenuplus/docs/menu_configuration_file_format.md

     variable_name=value
     variable_name==expression

-Any string preceding "=", aside from the keywords listed above, will be taken to be a declaration of a variable, providing it meets the following conditions.
+Any string preceding "=", aside from the directives listed above, will be taken to be a declaration of a variable, providing it meets the following conditions.

 A `variable_name` may not be the same as any existing environmental variable.